discoverygarden/dgi_actions/modules/dgi_actions_handle/modules/dgi_actions_handle_constraints/README.md

 This module is part of the DGI Actions Handle package.
 It provides functionality to add unique constraints to certain fields of an entity and handles the preservation of these fields during entity save operations.

+## Notes

+* This module should only be installed when a field is being used as a suffix field.
+* The developer or site administrator should note that this module would make the suffix field always required and unique.

 ## Requirements

 This module requires the following modules/libraries: